adrianvla/midi-to-minecraft/README.md

 # How to use:

 - convert your midi to json at https://tonejs.github.io/Midi/
-- replace the "midi" variable with the json (in the file)  (as an example the midi variable is already a rickroll midi)
+- replace the "midi" variable with the json (in the index.html file)  (as an example the midi variable is already a rickroll midi)
 - you can map track numbers to minecraft note block instruments (the instruments variable)
 - change "songname" to your song's name
-- the program will write the contents of the mcfunction file in the browser console (run the index.html file with a webserver, and open your browser's console)
+- the program will write the contents of the mcfunction file in the browser console (run the index.html file and open your browser's console)

 How to start the song in minecraft:
 ```